MatthewJDavis/matthewjdavis.github.io/_posts/2018-06-05-chocolatey-fun.md

 The chocolatey command can be abbreviated to choco to save typing!

+These commands are all available in chocolatey version 0.10.8

 ### help
 ```powershell
 # Show default options and switches